 michal and kristine with their arms stretched with the cadini di misurina spiky mountains in the background

-Cadini di Misurina Viewpoint Hike: Full Guide and Map
+Cadini di Misurina Viewpoint Hike: Guide, Map, And Video!

 The famous Cadini di Misurina viewpoint hike surprised me in the best possible way.
 Yes, I knew it’s beautiful – I’ve seen the Instagram pictures, of course!
 But you know all of those Insta vs Reality cases… so I was kind of reluctant to believe the images.